China Railways DF11G

-The DF11G (Chinese: 东风11G, nickname: 猪头) is a twin unit semi-high-speed diesel locomotive used on the People's Republic of China's national railway system.
+The DF11G (Chinese: 东风11G, nickname: 猪头) is a twin unit semi-high-speed diesel-electric locomotive used on the People's Republic of China's national railway system.
 This locomotive was built by Qishuyan Locomotive and Rolling Stock Works.
 DF11G Diesel Locomotive is a twelve shaft fixing reconnection passenger diesel locomotive which based on two six-axle locomotives connected.

 The DF11G has two batches, varying in the voltage of head-end power.
 In the first batch, HEP is supplied as three-phase AC at 380 V, while the second batch supports DC 600 V HEP.